gvwilson/sensibleadventures/cloudherd/new.md

 bucket by Noxy's feet.
 "Anyway, Grappa Gas is taking him for a ride now.
 It's instead of them going on patrol," she added hastily.
 "The soldiers, I mean.
-Sergeant Dorbu said the commander ordered them to, but then your *amma* said they couldn't, and then they had an argument.
-Well, not really an argument, more like Sergeant Dorbu wouldn't take 'no for an answer and your *amma* wouldn't budge, so they agreed that some of the soldiers could go up for a ride, and the tiger was there and *he* said---"
+Sergeant Dorbu said the commander ordered them to, but then your *anna* said they couldn't, and then they had an argument.
+Well, not really an argument, more like Sergeant Dorbu wouldn't take 'no for an answer and your *anna* wouldn't budge, so they agreed that some of the soldiers could go up for a ride, and the tiger was there and *he* said---"